PengKuang/team_scalable_timeseries/report.md

 <figure>
     <img src="report_images/architecture.png">
-    <figcaption>Architecture of the autoencoder when selecting 10 components for the encoded features.</figcaption>
+    <figcaption style="font-size: smaller;">Architecture of the autoencoder when selecting 10 components for the encoded features.</figcaption>
 </figure>

 ## Overview of the ECG5000 dataset